-'The Sideways Effect:' How A Wine-Obsessed Film Reshaped The Industry
+'The Sideways Effect': How A Wine-Obsessed Film Reshaped The Industry

 "Pinot noir has that flexibility to go with a lot of different foods," says Cakebread.
 "There's a wide range, from heavier, bigger wines to ones that are very delicate, so consumers can go up and down that scale according to their preferences.
 Start trying different regions with each meal: Central Coast, Sonoma, all the way up to Oregon.
 It's armchair traveling with wine and food, like reading a travel book at the dinner table."

 And, as Miles would advise, "Stick your nose in it.
-Don't be shy, really get your nose in there."
+Don't be shy; really get your nose in there."